OceanStreamIO/iotedge-echosounder/README.md

 Azure IoT Edge module that handles raw echosounder data in real-time

 ## Stand-alone usage
+Install:

+    pip install requirements.txt

-Before running create a /app/procdata folder.
+Before running create a folderfor processed data.

+    mkdir /app/procdata

-It send all processd files there(this is from iotegde behavior).
+It send all processd files there (this is from iotedge behavior).
 The processing module can be used standalone by calling:

     python echosounder_processor.py <directory_path>